What shall you have in mind when buying a property in Cyprus?

 7. Common expenses

-When buying in a project of several houses with common areas such as swimming pools and gardens, a buyer should enquire the seller on the monthly common expenses he would be paying.
-While this might seem immaterial when buying a Cyprus property, the reality is that common expenses may run from €50 per month to €500.
+When buying in a project of several houses with common areas such as swimming pools and gardens, a buyer should enquire the seller on the expected monthly fees he would be paying.
+While this might seem immaterial when buying a Cyprus property, the reality is that ordinary expenses may run from €50 per month to €500.

 8. Energy efficiency certificate